 Stores Huge Capacities of Past Data

-As a data warehouse allows you to store large volumes of historical data, you can easily investigate different time phases and inclinations that can be ground-breaking for your company.
-With the right data in your hands, you can make superior corporate decisions concerning your business strategies.
+As a data warehouse allows you to store large volumes of historical data from operational systems, you can easily investigate different time phases and inclinations that can be ground-breaking for your company.
+With the right and real time data in your hands, you can make superior corporate decisions concerning your business strategies.

 For example, suppose you own a fashion brand and you plan to launch a promotional campaign for your new clothing line.
 With the help of your data warehouse, you can access and analyze historical data from your previous campaigns in order to identify which approach worked the best, and how you might emulate it in upcoming promotions.